experiencecoin/EPCwallet/README.md

-# bitaddress.org
+# EPCwallet
-JavaScript Client-Side Bitcoin Wallet Generator
+JavaScript Client-Side Experiencecoin Wallet Generator

-Now Bitcoin addresses and their corresponding private key can be conveniently generated in a web browser.
+Now Experiencecoin addresses and their corresponding private key can be conveniently generated in a web browser.

-The bitaddress.org project provides an all-in-one HTML document with embedded JavaScript/Css/Images.
+The EPCwallet project (https://paperwallet.experiencecoin.org) provides an all-in-one HTML document with embedded JavaScript/Css/Images.
 The JavaScript is readable not minified and contains no XMLHttpRequest's (no AJAX).
 The benefit of this technique is you can load the JavaScript locally and trust that the JavaScript did not change after being loaded.

+That's a fork of bitaddress.org

-Here is a link to the BitcoinTalk.org forum topic discussing this project: https://bitcointalk.org/index.php?topic=43496.0
+Here is a link to the BitcoinTalk.org forum topic discussing bitaddress.org: https://bitcointalk.org/index.php?topic=43496.0